rameshrc/capstone/README.md

 Further analysis through PCA highlighted the potential to reduce feature dimensionality while maintaining predictive power, suggesting future scope for optimization and model tuning.
 Additionally, the observed class imbalance warrants further exploration of resampling techniques to enhance model generalization and mitigate overfitting.

 Overall, the analysis emphasizes the critical role of demographic and financial attributes in loan approval decisions, with actionable insights for targeted credit risk assessment and potential avenues for model refinement

+### Next Steps
+Model Monitoring and Maintenance:

+Establish a framework for model monitoring and drift detection, tracking prediction performance over time.

+Regularly update the model based on new data and evolving trends, ensuring sustained accuracy and relevance